jakemanger/dhr/README.md

 ### Train

+*TIP run `python main.py -h` to view the help file for all available arguments and usage.*

 6. Start training, specifying the path to your config file as an argument
 ```bash
 python main.py train configs/fiddlercrab_corneas.yaml